BlackRock cuts European government debt bets as yields seen rising

 Climate change was also part of the inflation story, said BlackRock in its 2022 outlook note, and would likely deliver a series of supply shocks playing out over decades.

-Meanwhile the backdrop for China assets looked brighter in the near-term, added Yu Song, chief China economist at BlackRock.
+Meanwhile the backdrop for China assets looked brighter in the near-term, according to Yu Song, chief China economist at BlackRock.

 "We expect stricter regulation in China to persist but think it’s unlikely to intensify in the politically significant year of 2022 given slowing growth," he added.